dx-zone/Chef-Automation-for-DevOps/README.md

-Override a Chef server run-list and specified the role, cookbook, and/or recipe to be run from a host client directly.
-This is for situations were you need to bypass what has been assigned in a run_list and execute a specific role, cookbook, and/or recipe outside the run_list from the host client directly.
-In other words, even when a node is not assigned to that run_list where that particular cookbook/recipe belongs to, there is a way that a node can call the Chef Infra Server and ask for a specific role/cookbook/recipe to run (hence override a run_list).
-This will skip any cookbook/recipe assigned to the node and will run the specified items (role, cookbook, recipe, etc.) for a single run.
+Override a Chef server run-list and specify the role, cookbook, and/or recipe to be run from a host client directly.
+This is for situations were you need to bypass what has been assigned in a run_list for a node and execute a specific role, cookbook, and/or recipe outside the run_list from the host client directly.
+In other words, even when a node is not assigned to that run_list where that particular role, cookbook/recipe may reside to, there is a way that a node can call the Chef Infra Server and ask for specific role/cookbook/recipe to run (hence override a run_list and call to execute whatever role, cookbook/recipe has been created in other run_list in Chef Infra).
+This will skip any cookbook/recipe assigned to the node and will run the specified items (role, cookbook, recipe, etc.) for a single run where the following command is executed from:

 ```ruby
 chef-client -o 'recipe[cookbook::recipe]'